Rugby Europe: FIRA (1934–1999)

 As a result, Fédération Internationale de Rugby Amateur (FIRA) was founded in 1934.

 It was designed to organise rugby union outside the authority of the International Rugby Football Board (as it was known at the time).
 The founder members were Italy, France, Spain, Belgium, Portugal, Catalonia, Romania, Holland and Germany.
-In 1941 the Spanish dictator Francisco Franco forcibly merged Catalonia's team into the Spanish rugby team.
-Nowadays the Catalan Federation is trying unsuccessfully to reverse this decision, claiming the historical rights as a founder member.
+In 1940 the Spanish dictator Francisco Franco forcibly merged Catalonia's team into the Spanish rugby team, thus losing its sporting independence.
+In the late 2000s the restored Catalan Federation unsuccessfully attempted to recover its international status, citing historical rights as FIRA founder member.

 In 1965, FIRA inaugurated the FIRA Nation's Cup, and in 1974 the FIRA Championship, later renamed the European Nations Cup (ENC).
 The ENC provided international competition for European countries outside the Five Nations.
 The ENC was played in three divisions, comprising most countries in Continental Europe.
 The ENC later expanded its horizons, taking in Morocco and Tunisia.

 The ENC first division competition was won most often by France, but Romania won it five times, and Italy once, in its last edition, in 1995–1997.
 France and Italy no longer play in the ENC, as both countries now play in the Six Nations Championship.